aldo555/client-side-for-dummies/src/pages/posts/lab-8.md

 #### Check the lab 7 post to see how to get the html and css files.

+*Each section represents one of the functions and in some cases the functions are connected to each other.
+To see how everything ties up check the last section.*

 ## Toggling the form visibility

 To do this, we have to toggle the class `active` on the form container.
 Also, don't forget to add the event listener.